trivago/gollum/README.md

 ```

 By default this test profiles the theoretic maximum throughput of 256 Byte messages.
-You can enable different producers to test the write performance of these producers, too.
+You can enable different producers in that config to test the write performance of these producers, too.

 ## Configuration